jaredly/j2/nore/Thoughts.md

+What about inferrable type application suffixes?

+🤔

+so, I feel like the inferrable type applications in question, are only found immediately before function calls.
+`x<y>(z)`

+could make things a little simpler, in that I could do an inferred type application prefix on a callexpression. of course in this case, I'd want to be .. inferring ... with the arguments already available ... which I guess we would have?

+🤔

+so I'm a little bit sticking on ... the bit where we're doing inference while parsing.

+it seems like the "stack" might be a little hard to maintain.

+so I'm wondering, if we have like a parse tree where all of the inferrable things are just like "missing"

+and then we do a traverse to fill those in.

+yeah ok, so this means I need to write those traversal functions, right?

+should ..
+I ... focus on that first, or on making a structured editor?

+I don't think I would need that for the structured editor to work ...

+#

 So I think I'm going to need a `derived` dealio, for like evaluating a raw number into an actual number, and for booleans,